AirenSoft/OvenMediaEngine/CONTRIBUTING.md

 ## First step

-All contributions start with an issue.
-If It is an unresolved issue, please join the issue or if it does not already exist, create an issue.
-Then we will contact you to find the best solution without getting lost.
-We hope all conversations are done through the issue.
+All contributions start with the Issue.
+Please join the Issue if it is an unresolved Issue or create an Issue if it does not already exist.
+We will contact you to find the best solution without getting lost.
+We hope all conversations are done through the Issue for history purposes.

 ### Bug reports